animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 </a>
 </p>

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
-I was in my 3rd year, without a publication.
+I was in my 3rd year, without a publication when I was directed to switch to Chenliang's lab.
+3 years later, I had 2 publications.

-Chenliang gave me an ultimatum.
-Submit a top-venue paper by end of summer, without pay, or he won't accept me into his group.
+Before accepting me into his lab, Chenliang gave me an ultimatum.
+Submit a top-venue paper by end of summer, without pay, or no acceptance.

 I presented Semantic Segmentation with MHDPA applied to image features.
 That would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that.